mmccoyd/hillside/README.md

 Moving around the switches of the Choc Corne did seem the easiest approach.
 But learning more than blind KiCad modification seemed a better idea, so I created a new PCB matching the Ferris column and thumb spacing.

 I liked the bottom row keys of my Atreus, so I added two under the middle columns, where they seem unobtrusive.
 Then one shifted to the thumb arch, which seems more versatile.
 An upper thumb key seemed useful and combo-able without pushing the footprint.
 It has more keys than my initial idea, but that makes keymap evolution feel less tight.
+I'd expect most people will prefer either the tucked three thumbs or the extended three, so they have that choice.
+The remaining keys are handy for infrequent uses such as escape, mute or extra layers.

 It is like a Ferris Sweep on steroids, which wound up close to a Choc Kyria but requires board fabrication and SMT soldering.
 Naming ideas included FeistyCorne, LongFir and LongSweep, but Hillside seemed the most fun.